 - James Madison University, B.S.
 1988

-- Representation of local governments in tax disputes
+- Representation of local governments in local tax disputes and other matters

 - Representation of HVAC subcontractor in contract/products liability dispute with national HVAC company